waku-org/js-waku/guides/relay-receive-send-messages.md

 Sending strings as messages in unlikely to cover your dApps needs.
-To include structured objects in Waku Messages,
-We recommend you use [protobuf](https://developers.google.com/protocol-buffers/).
+To include structured objects in Waku Messages, we recommend you use [protobuf](https://developers.google.com/protocol-buffers/).

-First, let's define an object.
+First, let's define a data structure.
 For this guide, we will use a simple chat message that contains a timestamp and text:

 ```js